ryrobes/rvbbit/README.md

 ## Clojure based
 ### Data is Code, Code is Data.

-While RVBBIT is very much a "Clojure platform" and a full-blown nREPL client, knowing Clojure is *not* a hard requirement.
+While RVBBIT is very much a "Clojure platform" and a full-blown nREPL client, knowing Clojure is *not* a requirement.
 You can build an entire dashboard with only drag & drop and a SQL database - but its full flexibility is unlocked with some Clojure knowledge.

+[SQL VIDEO]

 ## SQL Specific Features